wise-cube/wise-cube/2nd_Delivery.md

 - Databes Adapter
 - Game Logic
-- http Web Server ( Flask )
+- http Web Server (Flask)

 ### Brief list of the functionality that is still missing and will be done till the 3rd and final delivery.

 For what concern the code itself

-- Riot-os client
+- Riot-OS client
-- mqtt/sn client interface
+- MQTT/SN client interface
-- mqtt server interface
+- MQTT server interface
-- Riot-os NFC reader
+- Riot-OS NFC reader

 For what concern infrastructure deployment

-- Set up Google Cloud Mqtt Broker
+- Set up Google Cloud MQTT Broker
 - Set up Google Cloud DB
-- Set up Heroku App for http/mqtt servers
+- Set up Heroku App for HTTP/MQTT servers
-- Set up mqttsn/mqtt adapter
+- Set up MQTT/MQTT-SN adapter

 ### Brief presentation of the evaluation conducted since the 1st delivery.